½Û×ÓÊÓÆµ

 Payrolling benefits ― pros and cons

-Payrolling of benefits is currently voluntary, so employers can choose whether they wish to payroll a benefit and which benefits to payroll with the exception of two particular benefits which are specifically excluded from the legislation (see below).
-The difference between payrolling a benefit and reporting it the standard way via a P11D is as follows (this assumes it is a benefit to which both tax and Class 1A NIC applies; treatment of the benefit will vary.
+Payrolling of benefits is currently voluntary, so employers can choose whether they wish to payroll a benefit and which benefits to payroll, with the exception of two particular benefits which are specifically excluded from the legislation (see below).
+The difference between payrolling a benefit and reporting it the standard way via a P11D is as follows (this assumes it is a benefit to which both tax and Class 1A NIC applies; treatment of the benefit will vary).

-Continue reading
+Continue reading the full document

 Powered by